 non-hospital medical services: Medical services delivered to patients who are not admitted patients.

-non-Indigenous: People who have declared that they are not of Aboriginal or Torres Strait Islander descent.
-Compare with Other Australians.
+non-Indigenous: People who have not indicated that they are of Aboriginal or Torres Strait Islander descent.

 non-school qualification: An educational qualification other than that of pre-primary, primary or secondary education.
 Non-school qualifications comprise a Bachelor degree; a Master degree; a Doctorate; a Diploma; a Graduate Diploma; an Advanced Diploma; a Certificate I, II, III and IV (trade certificates); and a Graduate Certificate.